 Establish Work from Home Infrastructure

 Many global companies have already implemented work from home (WFH) policies – and in regions affected by the virus, many companies, like Google, have asked employees to stay home.
 While in theory this policy is simple and effective, there are nuances that should be considered from the perspective of IT security.
 Before adopting and deploying a WFH policy, be sure network and server security measures are in place to protect your business.
 Many options exist, such as AWS Desktop-as-a-Service, that should quell many concerns rooted in security.
-It’s also important to consider many employees may not have the ability to WFH – asses what an investment in hardware or virtual environments looks like and prioritize accordingly.
+It’s also important to consider many employees may not have the ability to WFH – assess what an investment in hardware or virtual environments looks like and prioritize accordingly.

 Review a recent blog from Box that outlines additional WFH considerations.